Zoom and video conferencing

 - Finally, Christian Climate Action set up a physical 14/7 prayer vigil outside the Houses of Parliament for Lent – This could not continue outside due to due to covid-19 restrictions – but the prayer vigil continues and you can join them each day (by Zoom) at 9am or 9pm

-In spite of all of this do make time to phone up or write to neighbours and relations, especially those without internet access. – Maybe now is a time to send an early Easter Card?
+In spite of all of this do make time to phone up or write to neighbours and relations, especially those without internet access. – Maybe now is a time to send a Staycation postcard!!! – to keep in touch.

 Comments on "Zoom and video conferencing"